Mediterranean cruises - Montjuic Hill in Barcelona

 Originally designed between 1900 and 1914 for the entrepreneur Eusebi Güell, the park was meant to be a private residential estate but eventually became a public space.
 In 1984, it was listed as a UNESCO World Heritage Site.

-This park is unlike anything else — think mosaic-covered benches, fairy-tale buildings, and lush green spaces all wrapped into one.
-It’s also home to the Gaudí House Museum, where the architect once lived, and where you can see personal items and learn more about his creative world.
+The park is also home to the Gaudí House Museum, where the architect once lived, and where you can see personal items and learn more about his creative world.

 👉 Cruise excursions don’t usually include Park Güell, so the best option is to visit on your own or join a small-group tour.
 If you go independently, book skip-the-line tickets in advance, as timed entry is required.